This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 While having the correct light levels and watering properly are two of the most important steps in growing healthy indoor plants, houseplant growers also have to constantly monitor their plants for signs of pests.
 There are many types of houseplant bugs, and arming yourself with a little information goes a long way toward preventing or eliminating an infestation.
+In this article, I’ll introduce you to some of the most common houseplant pests and hand you tips to prevent and control them.

 Certain houseplants are definitely more prone to pest issues than others, but houseplant bug problems are often prevented by following a few simple steps.